ffang0224/ffang0224.github.io/_posts/2024-01-30-assignment2.md

 <iframe style='width: 100%; height: 800px;' src='https://voyant-tools.org/?lang=en&panels=cirrus%2Creader%2Cmicrosearch%2Csummary%2Ccontexts&corpus=d2010ebf841098c77408308469ac183e'></iframe>

 Although we were not able to see exactly the difference in Doyle's writing style that I expected to see, it was highly valuable to see the trends of each word and especially, the number of appearances of each word throughout the corpus.
+If we recall on Johanna Drucker's post, we will see that the visualization of the data itself might be equally or even more important than the raw information itself.
+Instead, sometimes, the biggest challenge resides in producing "graphics that are appropiate to the research task and communication of arguments" (Drucker:100).
 I personally consider that this tool will be essential any time I analyze texts and works from any author and even in multiple languages.
 I hope I can keep getting familiarized with the concept of textual analysis and I wish to apply it in further projects.

 ## References